-Risk Likelihood Consequence Rating Action/Strategy That the HWJFC will not have official representation on the SRAC.
-Unlikely Insignificant Low Allow the appointment of a representative for the HWJFC so that a nominated member has official voting capacity.
+Risk Likelihood Consequence Rating Action/Strategy

+That the Unlikely Insignificant Low Allow the appointment

+HWJFC will of a representative for

+not have the HWJFC so that a

+official nominated member

+representation has official voting

+on the SRAC. capacity.

 14. The nomination of Don Bridges to represent the HWJFC, will provide the Club with continued representation on the SRAC.